Torrance Police Department: Texting scandal

 In 2021, an investigation into the Torrance Police Department found that at least 18 current and former police officers and recruits were involved in an exchange of racist and homophobic texts that promoted violence and police brutality against various people, including those who were Black, Jewish, or LGBTQ.
 According to the Los Angeles Times, the officers connected to the texting scandal were involved in at least seven use of force incidents since 2013, of which three resulted in the death of a Black or Latino person.
 Anthony Chavez and Matthew Concannon, two officers involved in the scandal, were initially cleared of any wrongdoing by Los Angeles County District Attorney Jackie Lacey for the 2018 fatal shooting of Christopher DeAndre Mitchell, a Black man who was holding an air rifle at the time of the shooting.
 Upon taking office in 2020, Lacey's successor, George Gascón, reopened the case against Chavez and Concannon.
 By April 13, 2023, the two officers were indicted for the shooting.

-Two more officers involved in the scandal, Cody Weldin and Christopher Tomsic, were fired by the department and charged by the district attorney's office in 2020 for their part in a vandalism of a Jewish suspect's car.
-Kiley Swaine and two of his friends were arrested by Weldin and Tomsic in January 2020 for suspected mail theft.
+Two more officers involved in the scandal, Corey Weston and Christopher Tomsic, were fired by the department and charged by the district attorney's office in 2020 for their part in a vandalism of a Jewish suspect's car.
+Kiley Swaine and two of his friends were arrested by Weston and Tomsic in January 2020 for suspected mail theft.
 After being released, Swaine retrieved his car at a tow yard, finding it trashed with cereal and protein powder and a swastika spray-painted on one of the back seats.
 In March 2023, Swaine won a $750,000 settlement in a lawsuit against the City of Torrance and the two officers.